 West Highland Way Packing List

 The trek takes you along the West Coast of Scotland and this West Highland Way packing list will advise you on what best to take in your backpack and day bag.

-There are several companies who do this for a fee.
+Several companies do this for a fee.

+West Highland Way Packing List